Elder Scrolls Online Mac Review

 With highly rated predecessors, such as Elder Scrolls: Skyrim and Elder Scrolls: Oblivion, the expectations for the sixth installment of the Elder Scrolls series were sky-high.
 So why did this game, which had so much potential, become a disaster?

 It was mainly due to its pricing system.
-First, you had to buy the game for $59.95, then you also had to pay a monthly subscription fee in order to play it.
+First, you had to purchase the game for $59.95, then you also had to pay a monthly subscription fee in order to play it.
 For obvious reasons, this is not a very popular business model.
 Worst yet, ESO got mixed reviews and only a mere 63% of the Steam users who bought the game recommended it.

-Enter Elder Scrolls Online on Mac
+Enter Elder Scrolls Online

 A couple of days before Tamriel Unlimited launched, there were on average 850 people simultaneously playing ESO (on Steam).
 By March 19th, that number skyrocketed to 3,500.
 This shows how Tamriel Unlimited was a game changer.